If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 The offset charcoal smokers are designed and built to cook using indirect fire for long periods, and smokers have large cooking chambers.
 If you want to graduate from that little propane smoker and cook real BBQ food, welcome to the big leagues.

-When you become serious about smoking meats and are ready to move up to the big leagues, it is time to buy find the best offset charcoal smoker for you.
+When you become serious about smoking meats and are ready to move up to the big leagues, it is time to buy find the right offset smoker for you.
 The majority of professional BBQ Pitmasters use offset smokers for a reason.

 What is an Offset Smoker